Covariant Quantum Error-Correcting Codes with Metrological Entanglement Advantage

 \makeatletter {S\arabic{section}} {S\arabic{equation}} {S\arabic{figure}}

 \onecolumngrid

 \onecolumngrid This Supplemental Material is organized as follows.
 In Sec.\ \ref{app:list of def}, we list the definitions of various quantities used throughout the paper.
-We then present the proofs of Lemma 1 (Sec.\ \ref{app:proof lemma 1}), Lemma 2 (Sec.\ \ref{app:proof lemma 2}), Theorem 1 \& Corollary 1 (Sec.\ \ref{app:proof theorem 1}), Lemma 3 (Sec.\ \ref{app:proof lemma 3}), and Theorem 2 (Sec.\ \ref{app:proof theorem 2}).
+We then present the proofs of Lemma 1 (Sec.\ \ref{app:proof lemma 1}), Lemma 2 (Sec.\ \ref{app:proof lemma 2}), Theorem 1 \& Corollary 1 (Sec.\ \ref{app:proof theorem 1}), Corollary 2 (Sec.\ \ref{app:proof Corollary 2}), Lemma 3 (Sec.\ \ref{app:proof lemma 3}), and Theorem 2 (Sec.\ \ref{app:proof theorem 2}).
 In particular, Lemma 1 pertains to the ``off-diagonal" part of the Knill-Laflamme conditions, while Lemma 2 bounds the ``diagonal" part.
 Theorem 1 and Corollary 1 give a bound on the code inaccuracy against a generic $d$-local noise channel.
+Corollary 2 gives conditions and an explicit bound on the code inaccuracy under independent and identically distributed (i.i.d.) noise.
 Lemma 3 pertains to the fidelity between the reduced density matrices from code words of different magnetic quantum numbers.
 Theorem 2 describes an upper bound on the code inaccuracy against a heralded $d$-local erasure error.
 In Sec.\ \ref{app:QFIloss}, we provide the details behind the numerical calculation of the quantum Fisher information and behind the measurement protocols described in the main text.
+We discuss a construction of a recovery channel in Sec.\ \ref{app:recovery}.
 Finally, in Sec.\ \ref{app:scars}, we show that the quantum many-body scar states in the spin-1 XY-Dzyaloshinskii-Moriya model can also form an covariant AQECC.